MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.OldBorderStyle.md

 ## Example

-The following example demonstrates the effect of changing a control's **BorderStyle** property, while leaving the **OldBorderStyle** unaffected.
+The following example demonstrates the effect of changing a control's **BorderStyle** property while leaving the **OldBorderStyle** unaffected.
 The example concludes with setting the **BorderStyle** property to its original unedited value.

 ```vb